 Centre Communitaire Francophone offers services to school-aged newcomers through settlement worker placed in schools throughout the region.

 - Support for parents and tutors with questions regarding assimilation and integration

 - Assistance for families looking for resources and special assistance in their own communities

 - Counsel for school personnel, helping them understand the unique needs of immigrated children

 Chatham-Kent Public Library

-The Chatham-Kent Public Library offers a variety of resources and information for newcomers and immigrants, including events.
-These services are updated monthly.
+The Chatham-Kent Public Library offers a variety of resources and information for newcomers and immigrants.
 For up to date information please follow the Programs and Events link, or contact your local library.
-Follow the link for Hours and Locations.

 United Way of Chatham-Kent